 "Teens looking for adventure, and a story in which a kid shows himself to be smarter than most of the adults around him, will find this novel wholly satisfying." - School Library Journal (Adult Books for High School Students)

-The information about The Last Child shown above was first featured
+This information about The Last Child was first featured

-John Hart is the author of three New York Times bestsellers, The King of Lies, Down River and The Last Child.
-The only author in history to win the best novel Edgar Award for consecutive novels, John has also won the Barry Award and England's Steel Dagger Award for best thriller of the year.
-His books have been translated into twenty-nine languages and can be found in over fifty countries.
-A former criminal defense attorney, John has also worked as a banker, stockbroker, and apprentice helicopter mechanic.
-A husband and father of two, he spends his time in North Carolina and Virginia.
+John Hart is the author of the Redemption Road (2016), and of four New York Times bestsellers, The King of Lies, Down River, The Last Child and Iron House.
+The only author in history to win the best novel Edgar Award for consecutive novels, John has also won the Barry Award, the Southern Independent Bookseller's Award for Fiction, the Ian Fleming Steel Dagger Award and the North Carolina Award for Literature.
+His novels have been translated into thirty languages and can be found in over seventy countries.